 - Widgets refresh automatically

 User permission may be required to display widget information.
-Users can modify permission settings in Settings >Apps > Permissions.
+Users can modify permission settings in Settings > Apps > Permissions.
 If a user does not agree to grant permission, you must provide an additional notification screen that states permission is required in order to view widget information.
-The screen needs to provide the app name (if the app has two or more types of widgets, provide widget names) and a link to the Permission pop-up.
+The screen needs to provide the app name, the widget name (if the app has two or more types of widgets), and a link to the Permission pop-up.

 - Users can add up to 15 favorite widgets on the Widget Board, located to the right of the watch face.